lite-note/getting-started/README.md

 1. Read it on [Lite Note](https://litenote.space)
 1. Share it with an [URL](./notes/how-url-works.md)
 1. Or keep them [private](./repo/login.md)
+1. And last but not leat [custom them](./getting-started/customize-your-notes.md)

 ## Taking notes on Lite Note